snkashis/android-docs/src/pages/navigation/overview/index.md

 />
 }}

+You also have the ability to request routes in specific directions.
+This is useful for off-route scenarios, when you need to request a route that's continuing along the path that the user is traveling.
+You can specify a bearing, as well as a tolerance that determines how far you are willing to deviate from the provided bearing.
+You can also do this for the origin, way points, and the destination using `NavigationRoute`:

+java={`
+// An Android Location object
+double bearing = Float.valueOf(location.getBearing()).doubleValue();
+double tolerance = 90d;
+NavigationRoute.builder(context)
+    .accessToken(accessToken)
+    .origin(origin, bearing, tolerance)
+    .destination(destination)
+    .build();
+`}

+kotlin={`
+// An Android Location object
+val bearing = location.bearing.toDouble()
+val tolerance = 90.0
+NavigationRoute.builder(context)
+    .accessToken(accessToken)
+    .origin(origin, bearing, tolerance)
+    .destination(destination)
+    .build()
+`}

+/>
+}}

 ## MapboxNavigation Object

 You will find most of the navigation APIs inside the `MapboxNavigation` class such as starting and ending the navigation session or attaching listeners.
 Assign and initialize a new instance of `MapboxNavigation` inside your navigation activity.
 When initializing, you'll need to pass in a `Context` and your Mapbox access token.
 Read the access token section in this getting started document to learn how to get a free access token.